Get insider access

 Outdoors

 The JBL Boombox 3 is the next generation of the JBL Boombox 2.
-This large and mighty Bluetooth speaker sports a similar design to its predecessor, with a built-in carrying handle to help easily bring the party with you to your next gathering.
-It's well-built, with an IP67 rating for dust and water resistance which certifies it to be fully dust-tight and immersible in up to a meter of water for 30 minutes, making it a great choice for your next pool party.
+This large and mighty Bluetooth speaker sports a similar design to its predecessor, with a built-in carrying handle so you can bring the party to your next gathering.
+It's well-built, has an IP67 rating for dust and water resistance, and floats in water, so it's a great option for the outdoors.
+It gets loud enough for big spaces, and you can customize its warm default sound profile with a three-band EQ in its companion app.

 Our Verdict

 The JBL Boombox 3 is good for music.
-It has a fairly balanced sound profile suitable for listening to a wide variety of audio content.
-Its balanced mid-range ensures vocals and lead instruments sound clean and present in the mix, though higher-pitched voices and sibilants like S and T sound a bit harsh at times.
-There's also a bit of warmth in the bass range that adds extra boom to the mix.
-You can customize its sound profile to your liking thanks to the graphic EQ featured in its companion app.
-It also gets pretty loud with little compression at max volume, so you can blast your favorite music without affecting your audio quality.
+It has a fairly balanced sound profile suitable for listening to a wide variety of genres.
+Vocals and lead instruments sound clean and present in the mix.
+The sound is light on rumble and punch, but some extra high-bass adds warmth.
+However, sibilants like cymbals sound a bit harsh.
+If you prefer a different sound, its companion app includes a graphic EQ for sound customization.
+It also gets loud with little compression at max volume, so you can blast your favorite music without affecting your audio quality.

 Pros